The-Mitra-Lab/SMURF/README.md

 Welcome to the SMURF repository!

 We introduce SMURF (Segmentation and Manifold UnRolling Framework) to perform soft segmentation of [VisiumHD data](https://www.10xgenomics.com/products/visium-hd-spatial-gene-expression), facilitating the creation of a cells*genes anndata object.
 SMURF uses high-resolution images from VisiumHD for nuclei segmentation and then assigns the transcripts recovered from each capture ‘spot’ to a nearby cell.
-See  future paper (put biorxiv link here) for further details.”
+See xxx for further details.

 ## Contents